RagnarB83/ash-documentation/docs/_build/html/_sources/OpenMM-interface.rst.txt

 -**ValueError: No template found for residue X (YYY).
 This might mean your input topology is missing some atoms or bonds, or possibly that you are using the wrong force field.**

 *This means that the parser encountered a completely unknown residue.
-You might have forgotten to read in the XML file to OpenMM_Modeller or the resnames is not the same in the
+You might have forgotten to read in the XML file to OpenMM_Modeller or the resname is not the same in the
 PDBfile as in the XML file.*

 - **ValueError: Found multiple definitions for atom type: X**  :